Kobee Installation Guide

 For the authentication and authorization of users, Kobee uses the Java Authentication and Authorization Service (JAAS) (see https://docs.oracle.com/en/java/javase/17/security/java-authentication-and-authorization-service-jaas1.html).
 JAAS authentication is performed in a pluggable fashion.
 This permits applications to remain independent from underlying authentication technologies.
 New or updated authentication technologies can be plugged into Kobee without requiring modifications to the application itself.

 The JAAS configuration used by Tomcat is set in the file KOBEE_HOME/system/security/jaas.config.
 Tomcat must be configured to use this file as its JAAS configuration.
 See Java options for Tomcat for details.
-This configuration controls the users that can log in via the ALM GUI and that can authenticate via the REST API.
+This configuration controls the users that can log in via the Kobee GUI and that can authenticate via the REST API.

 The JAAS configuration by the Kobee Server can be found in the file KOBEE_HOME/daemons/server/karaf/deploy/JaasPropertiesLoginModule.xml.
 This configuration controls the users that can connect via the Kobee Commandline.